Smartling/SmartlingHelp/_articles/connectors/aem-classic/aem-classic-connector---version-history.md

 * Property mapping is not applied to all hierarchy in some cases
 * Multiple hyperlinks are rewritten with the last one
 * Bulk submit.
 Grandchildren doesn't submitted for translation
-* Bulk submit does not exclude 2nd level descendants properly&nbsp;
+* Bulk submit does not exclude 2nd level descendants properly
 * Translation status icon is incorrect in sidekick if page doesn't have translation
 * Invalid User ID is stored when page is sent for translation
 * Reviewer annotation shouldn't be sent for translation
-* Page title is not updated on submissions board when page is re-submitted&nbsp;
+* Page title is not updated on submissions board when page is re-submitted

 ### Known Issues:

 * Synchronization of placeholder layout works well for sites based on language copy but doesn't work at all if target site is Live copy, because rollouts mechanism is responsible for this

-## &nbsp;

 ## Version 3.1.6 - 01/16/2015

 ### Features:

 * `Internal URL Parser` and `Rewrite Internal URL Processor` were removed and replaced by the new service.
 If you used them before then all settings will be lost.
 Administrator must configure the new service `Internal URL Rewriter`.
-It look like a previews&nbsp;
+It look like a previews
 * `Language Copy Manager` used for creation of language copy.
 * `Path Property Rewriter`, `Language Property Rewriter` and `Internal URL Rewriter`will be run after translation download (were run before translation download in previous release)